 Airport Management Systems (AMS)

 This project is for the procurement of Supply and Installation of Software Equipment for AMS at 7 regional airports.
 The main purpose is to install ICT infrastructure and systems to enable NAC to become a smarter and more efficient airport operator.
-The infrastructure to be implemented include falls under 3 main categories;
+The infrastructure to be implemented falls under 3 main categories;

 - Common Use Passenger Processing System (CUP) Software and Hardware.